pointOfive/Home/Bio/README.md

 [College Station, Texas](https://www.google.com/maps/place/College+Station,+TX/@30.5907759,-100.7740924,6z/data=!4m5!3m4!1s0x8646848619463ca3:0xc969c74db6bf6ac9!8m2!3d30.627977!4d-96.3344068), home of the
 [Aggies](https://medium.com/@ln_ib/reload-collected-texas-a-m-aggie-jokes-4f74c2d86f34) of
 [Texas A&M University](https://borlaug.tamu.edu).
-If you're from Texas you know what Texas A&M is, but it was only about the time of my arrival to Texas A&M that the rest of the country also found out (and that probably had something to do with
-[Johnny Football](https://www.youtube.com/watch?v=7kVxxdFOcQQ), as opposed to my arrival alone).
+If you're from Texas you know what Texas A&M is, but it was only about the time of my arrival there that the rest of the country also found out (and that probably had something to do with [Johnny Football](https://www.youtube.com/watch?v=7kVxxdFOcQQ), as opposed to my arrival alone).
-While at TAMU I worked for the [AgriLife Bioinformatics Services Core](http://www.txgen.tamu.edu) helping support adoption of nextgen genomic sequencing technology.
+While at TAMU I worked for the [AgriLife Bioinformatics Services Core](http://www.txgen.tamu.edu) helping support the adoption of nextgen genomic sequencing technology across the academic and industry research community associated with Texas A&M.
-This involved providing consultation, contracting, and educational services for the TAMU academic and industry research community.
+This involved providing consultation, contracting, and educational services regarding Illumina sequencing platforms and subsequent downstream data processing and analysis (all of which I learned on the job).
-While at A&M I interfaced with a very diverse set of research and application areas, but consistently interacted with the agricultural community.
+While at A&M I interfaced with a very diverse set of research and application areas, but I consistently interacted with the agricultural community.
 And in addition to providing a very pleasant opportunity to experience a dimension of Texas that was new to me, this is what eventually led to my interest in moving to Austin to join the crop development program at UT.